zexianLIPolyU/BITBLE/README.md

         1.0000
     ```
     then, `csd()` has been compilation.
-5. After compilation, SIABLE can be tested by the following commands:
+5. After compilation, SIABLE can be tested by the one of two commands:

      ```
     cd('..')